Particular/docs.particular.net/Content/NServiceBus/nservicebus-pipeline-intro.md

 * `MutateOutgoingTransportMessage`: Before the `TransportMessage` is dispatched to the physical transport all the outgoing message mutators are invoked;
 * `DispatchMessageToTransport`: The last step is to dispatch the `TransportMessage` to the underlying transport;

-**NOTE**: the execution order of the built-in pipeline steps cannot be changed
+The above steps are the required steps to correctly handle incoming and outgoing messages, the built-in steps can be replaced until the new ones guarantee the same conceptual behavior; it is also important to note that the execution order of the built-in pipeline steps cannot be changed.

 ##How do you code behaviors?